garcia2697/bug-free-goggles/gist-template.md

 ## Regex Components

 ### Anchors
-^ Matches the beginning of the regex expression.
+^ Matches the beginning of the regex expression. <br>
 $ Matches the end of the regex expression.

 ### Quantifiers
-a* Matches 0 or more of the preceding variable. a+ Matches 1 or more of the preceding variable. a?
-Matches 0  or 1 of the preceding variable. a{#} Matches the exact amount of the inserted number in the curly brackets. a{#} Matches the exact amount of the inserted number in the curly brackets or more. a{#1,#2} Matches between inserted number 1 and inserted number 2.
+a* Matches 0 or more of the preceding variable.<br>
+a+ Matches 1 or more of the preceding variable.<br>
+a?
+Matches 0  or 1 of the preceding variable.<br>
+a{#} Matches the exact amount of the inserted number in the curly brackets.<br>
+a{#} Matches the exact amount of the inserted number in the curly brackets or more.<br>
+a{#1,#2} Matches between inserted number 1 and inserted number 2.